 }

-The express-session module will help create a session each time a user is redirected to a certain page and a message is flashed.
+Here we will be using express as the server framework and the express-session module to create a session each time a user is redirected to a certain page and a message is flashed.

-Next, set up your app.js file and import all the modules that we just installed:
+4. Set up app.js file and import all the packages that we just installed:

 const session = require('express-session');